yang3kc/llm_for_css/README.md

 # Introduction

+## Change logs
+**[v2.0 changes]**:
+- Moved from OpenAI's Chat Completions API to Responses API.
+- Using the text format method to define structured output.

+If you still need to use the Chat Completions API, check out the [v1.0 branch](https://github.com/yang3kc/llm_for_css/tree/v1.0).

+## Background

 Using LLMs for computational social science research can be as simple as asking the models questions through a chat box and expecting responses.
 However, things become tricky when you want to use the model to process tens of thousands of text messages programmatically.